kavia-common/dream-sky-adventure-222321-222466/dream_dash_frontend/README.md

 ## Controls

-- Keyboard:
+- Keyboard (focus the game area first by clicking inside it if keys don't respond):
   - Move Left: ArrowLeft or A
   - Move Right: ArrowRight or D
-  - Jump: Space or ArrowUp (debounced)
+  - Jump: Space or ArrowUp or W (debounced)
 - Touch:
   - Left half: move left
   - Right half: move right
   - Bottom band: jump (tap)

+Notes:
+- Arrow keys and Space are prevented from scrolling the page while the game root is focused.
+- WASD keys are supported as a fallback for movement and jumping.

 ## Features